cwrc/CWRC-Writer-Dev-Docs/README.md

 ## How to Create a new CWRC Package

 There are two types of package:  those that interact with the DOM and are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
-Both types of package are fundamentally the same, but we test the web packages differently.
-The following steps apply to both types of package, with different testing steps for the web packages outlined accordingly.
+Both types of package are fundamentally the same, but we test them differently.
+The following steps apply to both types of package, with different testing steps outlined accordingly.

 ##### Create Github repo